Two units on a narrow lot

 Due to our agreement with our investment partner, detailed final costs are not available.
 A rough breakdown is as follows (FY 2017):

 This is a significant ROI for two units of new construction, to say nothing of the sustainability and affordability aspects.
-We believe this represents a significant opportunity to reimagine narrow-lot development in a way that provides additional density in our existing communities (with all the accompanying benefits) and also fits in with existing development.
+We believe this represents a significant opportunity to reimagine narrow-lot development in a way that provides additional density in our existing communities and also fits in with existing development.